 Subject to any specific instructions, taking into account the criteria above, GS generally gave the highest priority to total consideration for retail clients.
-The remaining factors, to the extent applicable, were generally given equal ranking.
+The remaining factors - cost (including implicit cost such as impact on the market), speed, order size, nature of the order and any other consideration relevant to the efficient execution of the client's order - to the extent applicable, were generally given equal ranking.